Two low-barrier crypto prop firms. One built for crypto from day one. Here is how they compare where it counts.

 Profit Targets and Drawdown: What the Numbers Actually Mean

 On a 2-step challenge, Velotrade sets a 10% Phase 1 profit target and 5% in Phase 2.
-The maximum drawdown is 10% EOD trailing, with a 5% daily loss limit.
+The maximum drawdown is 10% static, with a 5% daily loss limit.

 For a detailed breakdown of how drawdown models affect challenge pass rates and funded account longevity, read crypto prop firm rules and drawdowns explained.

-Consistency rules cap how much of your total evaluation profit can come from a single trading day.
-A firm that limits any one day to 30% of total profit means a single large trade, even a valid one, can disqualify an otherwise successful evaluation run.
+Consistency rules cap how much of your profit can come from a single trading day.
+A firm that limits any one day to around 30% of the total means a single large day, even a valid one, can hold up a payout or an evaluation.

-Neither Velotrade nor DNA Funded enforces a consistency rule.
-At Velotrade, this is explicitly documented.
-Your profit distribution across days is not evaluated at any stage.
+Velotrade does not enforce a consistency rule at any stage.
+This is explicitly documented.
+Your profit distribution across days is not evaluated at any point.
 Whether your target profit comes from 1 session or 20 does not matter, provided you stay within the drawdown and daily loss limits.

 This is especially important for news traders and volatility traders who naturally concentrate returns into fewer, higher-conviction setups.
-Forcing artificial daily distribution does not reflect how real edge works in crypto markets.
+Forcing artificial daily distribution does not reflect how real edge works in crypto markets, and it is one of the clearest structural gaps between the two firms.

 To understand why the consistency rule remains one of the most impactful hidden costs at many prop firms, read crypto prop firms with no consistency rule.